State of AI Agents in Development: 2026 Developer Survey Results (312 Developers)

 One API key for multiple tools44%

 71% of developers want a unified dashboard for managing their AI tools.
-This is the exact problem Ivern Squads solves -- a shared task board where all agents connect and coordinate.
+This is the exact problem Ivern AI solves -- a shared task board where all agents connect and coordinate.

 Barriers to Multi-Agent Adoption